timmoti/beautiful-jekyll/_posts/2017-11-20-boardgames-o-matic-modeling-for-predictions.md

 (120679, 1807)
 ```

-We also import out pickled file from the part 1 and make sure it contains the matrix in the right shape
+We also import our pickled file from the part 1 and make sure it contains the matrix in the right shape

 ```python
 games = pd.read_csv('bgg_gamelist.csv')